 What we do in Sanothimi

-Once the children reach adolescence, they usually move on to the SOS Youth Programme when they start vocational training or go on to higher education.
+Support for young people: Once the children reach adolescence, they usually move on to the SOS Youth Programme when they start vocational training or go on to higher education.
 With the support of qualified professionals, the young people develop perspectives for their future, learn to shoulder responsibility and increasingly make their own decisions.
-They are encouraged to develop team spirit and build up contacts with relatives and friends, as well as with the relevant authorities and potential employers.

-After the strong earthquake caused widespread damage and suffering, SOS Children’s Villages co-workers from SOS Children’s Village Sanothimi offered emergency help - in the form of food, first aid, water and shelter - to local families in need.
+Emergency relief: After the strong earthquake caused widespread damage and suffering, SOS Children’s Villages co-workers from SOS Children’s Village Sanothimi offered emergency help - in the form of food, first aid, water and shelter - to local families in need.
+We also set up Child Friendly Spaces which provided food and day care for children.